astronomy-commons/lsdb/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-LSDB - Large Survey DataBase
+LSDB
 ========================================================================================

-LSDB is a framework that facilitates and enables fast spatial analysis for extremely large astronomical catalogs (i.e. querying and crossmatching O(1B) sources).
+LSDB (Large Survey DataBase) is a python framework that enables simple, fast spatial analysis of extremely large astronomical catalogs (e.g. querying and crossmatching O(1B) sources).
 It aims to address large-scale data processing challenges, in particular those brought up by `LSST <https://www.lsst.org/about>`_.

-Built on top of Dask to efficiently scale and parallelize operations across multiple workers, it leverages the `HiPSCat <https://hipscat.readthedocs.io/en/stable/>`_ data format for surveys in a partitioned HEALPix (Hierarchical Equal Area isoLatitude Pixelization) structure.
+Built on top of Dask to efficiently scale and parallelize operations across multiple distributed workers, it uses the `HiPSCat <https://hipscat.readthedocs.io/en/stable/>`_ data format to effeciently perform spatial operations.

 .. figure:: _static/gaia.png
    :class: no-scaled-link